Youngs5/Web-term-end-project-2021-/README.md

 # Web-term-end-project-2021
-This web is Substitute assignment for finals, Web programming class(2021)
+This web is substitute assignment for finals, Web programming class(2021)